 A Matrix is composed of an array of numbers with three rows and three columns.
 It is used to apply an affine transformations to Path points.
-(Refer to https://en.wikipedia.org/wiki/Transformation_matrix#Affine_transformations) to get more information about affine transformations).
+(Refer to https://en.wikipedia.org/wiki/Transformation_matrix#Affine_transformations).

 The available transformations are:

 - translation

 - rotation

 - scaling